Report: Local solutions to housing problems dying on Beacon Hill

 Boston could have generated a year's worth of money for its affordable housing fund from the sale of units in just two luxury buildings if the Legislature allowed the city to add a tax on expensive real estate sales, according to a report.

-The progressive think tank Institute for Policy Studies estimated that, if a 2% transfer tax on real estate transactions above $2 million were in place, purchases of residential units in the Back Bay neighborhood's One Dalton Place and the Seaport's Pier 4 together would have brought in $16.2 million.
+The progressive think tank Institute for Policy Studies estimated that, if a 2 percent transfer tax on real estate transactions above $2 million were in place, purchases of residential units in the Back Bay neighborhood's One Dalton Place and the Seaport's Pier 4 together would have brought in $16.2 million.

 That funding is significant: in 2019, Boston's Neighborhood Housing Trust Fund distributed $17 million.